 Compare Boson to Competitors

 Quantum Machines (QM) develop and implement quantum computing technologies.
-It offers quantum control systems and cryogenic control systems, which are designed to enhance the performance and scalability of quantum computers.
-These systems are used to control and operate quantum bits, enabling advanced quantum research and the development of practical quantum computing solutions.
-The company was founded in 2018 and is based in Tel Aviv, Israel.
+It provides quantum control systems and cryogenic control systems.
+Its systems are used to control and operate quantum bits, enabling advanced quantum research and the development of practical quantum computing solutions.
+It was founded in 2018 and is based in Tel Aviv, Israel.

 Atom Computing builds quantum computers using individually controlled atoms.
 It offers atom arrays with optically-trapped neutral atoms and enables researchers and companies to carry forward innovation.
 Its services include quantum algorithm development from its first-generation platform Phoenix.
 The company was founded in 2018 and is based in Berkeley, California.